crate/crate-pdo/README.rst

 Documentation / Supported fetch modes
 =====================================

-Since we are implementing an existing api already the documentation available on http://www.php.net/pdo applies to this project as well.
+Since we are implementing an existing api the documentation available on http://www.php.net/pdo also applies to this project.

-On a side note since we only support a subset of the PDO api only the following fetch modes are supported.
+On a side note, since we only support a subset of the PDO api only the following fetch modes are supported.

 For PDOStatement::fetchAll